-- our ability to obtain regulatory approval for ETC-1002 (bempedoic acid), including statements related to specific clinical studies or clinical observations that will be required for such approval; - the design, timing or outcome of our ongoing or future Phase 2 clinical studies of bempedoic acid; - the design, timing or outcome of our Phase 3 clinical program of bempedoic acid; - the design, timing or outcome of our cardiovascular outcomes trial of bempedoic acid; - our ability to recruit and enroll patients, particularly statin intolerant patients, in any ongoing or future clinical study; - our ability to replicate positive results from a completed clinical study in a future clinical study; - our ability to fund our development programs with existing capital or our ability to raise additional capital in the future; - the potential benefits, effectiveness or safety of bempedoic acid, as compared to statins and other LDL-C lowering therapies, either those currently available or those in development; - our ability to respond and adhere to changes in regulatory requirements, including any requirement to conduct additional, unplanned clinical studies in connection with our pursuit of bempedoic acid as an LDL-C lowering therapy; - guidelines relating to LDL-C levels and cardiovascular risk that are generally accepted within the medical community, including recent changes and any future changes to such guidelines; - reimbursement policies, including any future changes to such policies or related government legislation, and their impact on our ability to market, distribute and obtain payment for bempedoic acid, if approved; - the accuracy of our estimates of the size and growth potential of the LDL-C lowering market and the rate and degree of bempedoic acid's market acceptance, if approved; - our ability to obtain and maintain intellectual property protection for bempedoic acid without infringing on the intellectual property rights of others; - the loss of any of our key scientific or management personnel; - our intention to seek to establish strategic relationships or partnerships; and our ability to compete with other companies that are, or may be, developing or selling products that may compete with bempedoic acid, if approved.
+- our ability to obtain regulatory approval for bempedoic acid, including statements related to specific clinical studies or clinical observations that will be required for such approval; - our ability to achieve clinical or regulatory milestones with our existing cash resources; - the design, timing or outcome of our Phase 3 clinical program of bempedoic acid; - the design, timing or outcome of our cardiovascular outcomes trial, or CVOT, of bempedoic acid; - the design, timing or outcome of our other clinical studies of bempedoic acid; - our ability to recruit and enroll patients, particularly "statin intolerant" patients, in any ongoing or future clinical study; - our ability to replicate positive results from a completed clinical study in a future clinical study; - · our ability to fund our development programs with existing capital or our ability to raise additional capital in the future; - the potential benefits, effectiveness or safety of bempedoic acid, as compared to statins and other low-density lipoprotein cholesterol, or LDL-C, lowering therapies, either those currently available or those in development; - our ability to respond and adhere to changes in regulatory requirements, including any requirement to conduct additional, unplanned clinical studies in connection with our pursuit of bempedoic acid as an LDL-C lowering therapy; - guidelines relating to LDL-C levels and cardiovascular risk that are generally accepted within the medical community, including recent changes and any future changes to such guidelines; - reimbursement policies, including any future changes to such policies or related government legislation, and their impact on our ability to market, distribute and obtain payment for bempedoic acid, if approved; - the accuracy of our estimates of the size and growth potential of the LDL-C lowering market and the rate and degree of bempedoic acid's market acceptance, if approved; - our ability to obtain and maintain intellectual property protection for bempedoic acid without infringing on the intellectual property rights of others; - the loss of any of our key scientific or management personnel;

+- our intention to seek to establish strategic relationships or partnerships; and - our ability to compete with other companies that are, or may be, developing or selling products that may compete with bempedoic acid, if approved.

 These forward-looking statements are only predictions and we may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, so you should not place undue reliance on our forward-looking statements.
 Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
 We have based these forward-looking statements largely on our current expectations and projections about future events and trends that we believe may affect our business, financial condition and operating results.
-We have included important factors in the cautionary statements included in this Annual Report on Form 10-K, particularly in Item 1.A.
+We have included important factors in the cautionary statements included in this Annual Report on Form 10-K, particularly in Item 1A.
 Risk Factors, that could cause actual future results or events to differ materially from the forward-looking statements that we make.
 Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments we may make.